vmykh/testing-app/README.md

 You can also encounter some problems with text alignment, because linux and windows are using different fonts.

-You should also change variable RESOURCE_DIR (it specify directory for saving data) in class dev.vmykh.testingapp.model.ResourceBundle.
+You should also change variable RESOURCE_DIR (it specifies directory for saving data) in class dev.vmykh.testingapp.model.ResourceBundle.
 However, if you are using linux and your username is "mrgibbs" you may keep it unchanged :)